-In this project-based course you will improve your speaking and listening and develop your vocabulary.
-You will learn actively with other students doing presentations about your country and culture, taking field trips, practicing English in real-life situations, and learning about American culture and customs through holiday-based projects and other activities.
+You will improve your speaking and listening and develop your vocabulary in this project-based class.
+You will learn actively with other students when you do presentations about your country and culture, engage in experiential learning, practice using English in real-life situations, and learn about American culture and customs through holiday-based projects and other activities.

 Intermediate to Advanced Levels